There are two big problems with canning when you have several batches to process. I believe I’ve found the answer to

 Having quart jars lined up with home canned tomatoes, peaches, applesauce, green beans and more create a rainbow in the pantry.
 There’s just something satisfying about having food you grew yourself stocked in your pantry all winter long.
 Canning season success goes “pop, ping, ping, pop” as the lids seal completely to the jars.

-By now, you are wondering what the problems with canning are, I am sure.
-The big problems when canning are time and space.
+By now, you may have figured it out, the two big problems with canning are time and space.

 It only takes 25 minutes for a quart jar of green beans to be done, but the time spent getting the pressure canner UP to pressure, and the time getting that pressure canner to cool can add another 20-30 minutes each load.
 You can help this by adding another canner to the stove-top, but then the real problem of space becomes apparent.